AP Top 25 Takeaways: Who’s in CFP is easy; But Who’s No. 1?

 This is becoming a thing now.

-Two seasons ago, news broke (though, again, it was not particularly surprising news) at the very end of UCF’s AAC title game victory that then-coach Scott Frost was leafing the Knights and headed to Nebraska, which shortly after made the announcement official.
+Two seasons ago, news broke (though, again, it was not particularly surprising news) at the very end of UCF’s AAC title game victory that then-coach Scott Frost was leaving the Knights and headed to Nebraska.

 With the signing period for high school prospects just a few weeks after conference championship weekend, schools making coaching changes can waste little time getting their new guy in place.